opentaps/open-climate-investing/book/New-Technologies.md

 _The ability to speculate on a cryptocurrency is insignificant next to the power of the Blockchain. - Darth Vader_

+Given all the bad press about the energy use and environmental consequences of cryptocurrencies and blockchains, you might be surprised to see a chapter on web3 and climate change.
+In reality, only a few cryptocurrencies such as Bitcoin and the Ethereum Mainnet still use the proof of work consensus algorithms that are slow, energy intensive, and release high Greenhouse Gas (GHG) emissions.
+As a whole, web3 and DeFi are moving away from proof of work for performance reasons: They are too slow.

+Meanwhile web3 is a lot more than just cryptocurrencies.
+Some see it as the solution to some of the hardest problems in climate change.
+Let’s start with one of those world changing, disrupt everything idea.

 ### Planet Crypto

 _Luke Skywalker: I feel the Force!_